mbrezu/Shovel/README.md

 your code beyond recognition, any bugs in the Shovel code generator and VM are obviously my bugs and my fault)

-## WARNING!

-The 'interruptible' feature is what makes Shovel unusual.
-It also makes it rather slow, so don't expect to write large programs in it.
-Shovel is for very small applications or for writing glue code (a CPU-intensive operation should be written in the host language -- Common Lisp for now -- and exposed to Shovel as a primitive.).